The Sup-norm Perturbation of HOSVD and Low Rank Tensor Denoising: Introduction

-One important problem is to study the perturbation of HOSVD when stochastic noise is observed.
+One particularly important question is related with the perturbation of HOSVD when a low rank tensor is contaminated with stochastic noise.
 The difficulty comes from both methodological and theoretical aspects.
-The computation of HOSVD is essentially reduced to matrix SVD which can be achieved efficiently.
-This naive estimator is actually statistically suboptimal and further power iterations can lead to a minimax optimal estimator, see \cite{richard2014statistical}, \cite{zhang2017tensor}, \cite{hopkins2015tensor}, \cite{liu2017characterizing} and references therein.
-Another intriguing phenomenon is on the signal-to-noise ratio (SNR) exhibiting distinct computational and statistical phase transitions, which do not exist for matrices.
+The computation of HOSVD is essentially reduced to matrix SVD which can be implemented efficiently.
+This naive estimator is actually statistically sub-optimal.
+It is well-known that further power iterations can ameliorate the naive spectral initializations and thus deliver statistically optimal estimators, see more details in \cite{richard2014statistical}, \cite{zhang2017tensor}, \cite{hopkins2015tensor}, \cite{liu2017characterizing} and references therein.
+Another intriguing phenomenon is on the phase transitions of the signal-to-noise ratio (SNR).
+Actually, the SNR exhibits distinct computational and statistical phase transitions, while the differences do not exist for matrix SVD.
 In particular, there is a gap on SNR between statistical optimality and computational optimality for HOSVD, see \cite{zhang2017tensor}.
-For introductory simplicity \footnote{Results of this paper cover the general case where $\bA$ is $d_1\times d_2\times d_3$ with multilinear ranks $(r_1,r_2,r_3)$, and can be easily generalized to higher order tensors.}, we consider the third-order tensors where an unknown tensor $\bA\in\RR^{d\times d\times d}$ with multilinear ranks $(r,r,r)$ is planted in a noisy observation $\bY$ with
+For introductory simplicity \footnote{More general results where $\bA$ is $d_1\times d_2\times d_3$ with multilinear ranks $(r_1,r_2,r_3)$ can be found in Section~\ref{sec:mainthm}.
+The results of this article can be easily generalized to higher order tensors.}, we focus on the third-order tensors.
+Suppose that an unknown tensor $\bA\in\RR^{d\times d\times d}$ with multilinear ranks $(r,r,r)$ is planted in a noisy observation $\bY$ with